 DEET is also harmful to gear and will melt plastics, breathable fabrics and damage paint so be sure to keep it away from strollers, toys, clothing and certainly anything your toddler will put in his mouth.

 Not safe for use on children under 3 years old4

 Oil of Lemon Eucalyptus comes from the leaves of a Lemon Eucalyptus tree.
 It has been shown to be an effective mosquito and tick repellent if applied to the skin, however it does not last as long as DEET or Picaridin.
 The CDC advises not to use Oil of Lemon Eucalyptus on children under 3 years old.
 If ingested, Oil of Lemon Eucalyptus can cause seizures and death.
 Oil of Lemon Eucalyptus should not be confused with Lemon Eucalyptus essential oil which is not an effective repellent.

-Essential oils are natural products which are often less toxic than chemical repellents when used according to instructions, however some people can be very sensitive to essential oils, causing burn-like skin rashes.
+Essential oils are natural products which are often less toxic than chemical repellents when used according to instructions.
+However some people can be very sensitive to essential oils, causing burn-like skin rashes.
 Efficacy is difficult to prove, and essential oil-based repellents are not recommended by the EPA or CDC as effective enough to safely repel disease-carrying bugs.
 Essential oils repellents typically come in spray form or infused in wristbands.
-Essential-oil infused wristbands do repel mosquitoes and are generally a safe option for your toddler as long as he will not put the wristband in his mouth, this application is best for light recreational use at a park or backyard and is not an effective repellent for protecting against disease-carrying mosquitoes or ticks in deep woods or areas of greater insect concentration.
+The essential-oil infused wristbands do repel mosquitoes and are generally a safe option for your toddler as long as he will not put the wristband in his mouth.
+This application is best for light recreational use at a park or backyard and is not an effective repellent for protecting against disease-carrying mosquitoes or ticks in deep woods or areas of greater insect concentration.